DistributedCafe/DistributedCafeProject/docs/dev_ops.md

 ### SonarCloud
 SonarCloud analysis is triggered when a push or a pull request is made on *develop* or *main* branch.
 First, it generates the coverage report for all the back-end components.
-Then, in order to generate an unified *lcov* report, it merges the *Jest* reports, thanks to *[nyc](https://www.npmjs.com/package/nyc)* npm package.
+Then, in order to generate an unified *lcov* file, it merges the *Jest* reports, thanks to *[nyc](https://www.npmjs.com/package/nyc)* npm package.
 Additionally, SonarCloud provides a *github app* which enables an inline report of the pull request analysis.

 ### Semantic release
+We decided to rely on semantic release to generate version tags based on the information provided by conventional commit messages.
 When a push is made on the *main* branch, it triggers the semantic release pipeline.
 It sets up the environment and creates the WarehouseService and EmployeeApplication jars, the assets.
 Lastly, it does the release calling the npm package *semantic-release* given the GH_TOKEN that allows to push on a protected branch.
 We preconfigured the semantic release thanks to the npm plugin *[semantic-release-preconfigured-conventional-commits](https://statics.teams.cdn.office.net/evergreen-assets/safelinks/1/atp-safelinks.html)* that requires a configuration file (*release.config.js*) in which we specified the assets and the plugins.

 ### Repository secrets
 We stored the sensible information required by the github actions thanks to *Repository secrets*.
-In particular we need:
+In particular we create the following secrets:
 * *SONAR_TOKEN* to enable SonarCloud analysis
 * *DOCKER_USERNAME & DOCKER_PASSWORD* to enable the publication of the docker images
 * *GH_TOKEN* to enable semantic release on protected branches

 ## CD
 ### Docker Hub
-When a new version is released it triggers the docker pipeline that publishes the docker images of all the components of the system, except from EmployeeApplication, on a *Docker Hub* repository.
-In this way the latest version can always be pulled.
+When a new version is released it triggers the docker pipeline.
+It publishes, on a *Docker Hub* repository, the docker images of all the components of the system, except EmployeeApplication.
+Thanks to this operation it's always possible to pull the latest version of the images.

 ### Github pages
-Our GitHub Pages site is currently being built from the */docs* folder in the *report* branch.
+Our GitHub Pages site is currently built from the */docs* folder in the *report* branch.
 It publishes the documentation of our project, composed by the code documentation and the project report.